Build-Week-Kickstarter-Success-PT/BE/README.md

 # Back-end for Kickstarter Success app.
-Kickstarter Success app will guide it's user to create successful campaigns.